Photo by me from my archive.

 They all centre around or somehow deal with this body that allows us to be, the mind that makes up stories and the life force that makes both, stories and bodies possible.

-So, the meaning of life, as it makes sense for us to think about while we’re here, has to be within that period of time that we are alive in this body.
+So, the meaning of life, as it might make most sense for us to think about while we’re here, or is practically necessary, has to be within that period of time that we are alive in this body.

-Life is in our being and becoming, and what we do in this time, in which we are alive, depends on the meaning we give our lives.
+Life is in our being and becoming, and what we do in this time, while being and becoming, depends on the meaning we give our lives.

 But how deeply we can be and become, depends on the openness we have towards life and the possibilities we allow ourselves to have.